milannal1m/EOLVision/README.md

+# EOLVision
-# End Of Line Testing CNN Model
+EOLVision is an End Of Line Testing CNN Model
 ## Project Overview

 This project involves the development and implementation of a computer vision model for classifying images into various categories.
 The model is trained using Convolutional Neural Networks (CNNs) and various data preprocessing and augmentation techniques to improve accuracy and robustness.